sa-tre/satre-specification/docs/source/pillars/supporting.md

 ## Financial management

-All activities aimed at the efficient and effective management of money (funds) in such a manner as to allow the {ref}`TRE operator <admin_roles>` to accomplish its objectives.
+All activities aimed at the efficient and effective management of money (funds) in such a manner as to allow the {ref}`TRE operator <infrastructure_roles>` to accomplish its objectives.

 ```{list-table}
 :header-rows: 1